š³ How a Product Manager Uses AI to Go From Idea to Prototype

 Shane uses V0, Bolt, and Lovable to generate a working UI.
 A simple prompt like:

-gets an interactive UI in seconds.
+dashboard with filters for user segment and a usage graphgets an interactive UI in seconds.
 He compares results, picks the strongest start, and builds from there.

-“This phase feels like rapid sculpting.
-I can quickly see what works, what feels clunky, and what needs to be added without touching code.”
+āThis phase feels like rapid sculpting.
+I can quickly see what works, what feels clunky, and what needs to be added without touching code.ā

 Iterate and refine